 Can we include supporting documents with our applications?

-If you think it will really add to the idea then you can, but we suggest no more than one page, keep it short and concise, distil what you want to do as tightly as possible, it’s more about the strength of the idea.
+If you think it will really add to the idea then you can, but we suggest no more than one page, keep it short and concise, and distil what you want to achieve as tightly as possible, it’s more about the strength of the idea.

 Does the ideal applicant have to be performance based?

-As long as there is a performance or live component, then that’s ok.
-However.
-If you’re working towards something that isn’t focused on a live presentation e.g. recording an album that wouldn’t fit the criteria.
-There would need to be a performance element to the outcome of the work.
+If there is a performance or live component outcome, then that’s ok.
+However, if you’re working towards something that isn’t focused on a live presentation e.g., recording an album or a podcast then that wouldn’t fit the criteria.
+There will need to be a performance element to the outcome of the work.

 Am I able to bring my kids into the space if I need to?

-Yes, we would just have to make sure all health and safety precautions were taken into account.
-I.E., they are part of a closed COVID bubble with you, or avoiding days you’re using dangerous equipment.
-We would endeavour to make it work for you so don’t let that hold you back from applying.
+Yes, we would just have to make sure all health and safety precautions are considered.
+For example, avoiding days when you’re using dangerous equipment.
+We will endeavour to make it work for you, so don’t let being a busy parent hold you back from applying.
 Q’s vault space is relatively isolated and safe for kiddos to run around, Rangatira on the other hand has a number of hazards that would require a dedicated person to keep an eye on little humans.

 If I bring others in to work on the project, even if they’re friends, do they have to be paid?

 The intention of the project is that we honour the time of individual artists and add value to that time, so we would encourage you to hold the spirit of that when making your decisions but ultimately that is your call to make.
 Our suggestion is that anyone you bring into help would be paid no less than $25 per hour (CNZ recommendation for artist renumeration)

 Can I use part of the $2700 development costs for collaborators or support workers?